SARUS CRANE CONSERVATION PROJECT

 Project Description

-projects_sarus-crane_1Wildlife in tamed lands: sarus cranes perform a courtship dance near a natural wetland surrounded by farmlands
+projects_sarus-crane_1Wildlife in tamed lands: Sarus cranes perform a courtship dance near a natural wetland surrounded by farmlands | Photo by Arshad Hussain/ WTI

 The draining and 'reclamation' of natural wetlands has forced the sarus crane onto flooded croplands

 The presence of sarus cranes on farmlands is in itself unsurprising.
 The widespread draining and ‘reclamation’ of wetlands for agriculture or infrastructure development has forced the bird onto flooded croplands, particularly rice paddy fields, which provide an approximation of its natural habitat.
-The sarus, though, asserts its preference when nesting season comes around every year.
-The project’s findings show that 80 per cent of sarus nesting sites fall within four to five kilometres of the remaining natural inland wetlands, such as lakes, ponds and oxbow lakes, which lie in the midst of agricultural wetlands.
+The sarus, though, asserts its preference when the nesting season comes around every year.
+The project’s findings show that 80 per cent of their nesting sites fall within four to five kilometers of the remaining natural inland wetlands, such as lakes, ponds and oxbow lakes, which lie in the midst of agricultural wetlands.

-projects_sarus-crane_2A sarus nest on the margins of a paddy field in eastern Uttar Pradesh (nest photographs are taken for documentation purposes only during the monitoring process, and without disturbing the nest, birds or chicks.)
+projects_sarus-crane_2A sarus nest on the margins of a paddy field in eastern Uttar Pradesh (nest photographs are taken for documentation purposes only during the monitoring process, and without disturbing the nest, birds or chicks.) | Photo by Arshad Hussain/ WTI

-PARTNERS: Tata Trusts, UP Forest Department
+PARTNERS: Tata Trusts, World Land Trust and Uttar Pradesh Forest Department

 PROJECT LEAD: Dr. Samir Kumar Sinha